AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

-3. Using the NumPy package, calculate the value of sin(4), and use the sigfig function from the utility module in aide_design to get your answer to 3 sig-figs. *(Hint: You will need to import these packages.
+3. Using the NumPy package and `unit_registry`, calculate the value of sin(4) meters, and use the sigfig function from the unit unit_registry module in aide_design to get your answer to 2 sig-figs. *(Hint: You will need to import these packages.
 Remember how to do that?)*

 <!--- Fill you answer here. --->